jsbiko/AkanApp/README.md

-# AkanApp Akan Web Application
+# Akan Web Application

 ####

-This web application extracts your Akan name from the day of the week you were born.
+This web application extracts an Akan name from the day of the week a user was born and displays the result on screen.

 ## Author